The

 words which included every known French profanity phrase or innuendo.
 His profanity was as far ranging as to include Russian and Congolese swear words.
 Ben

-knew the 'f..k' word in over 40 languages including 15 from China and Mongolia and was very proud of it.]
+knew the 'f...' word in over 40 languages including 15 from China and Mongolia and was very proud of the fact that he could rattle off the entire list in less than half a minute.]

-concept but at first I thought it was impossible.
+concept.
+I have to admit that at first I thought was impossible.
 So Ben and I sat down

-immediately and started to see if it could possibly be worked out.
+and immediately started to work it out.
 You are

 living the results of our short, less than an hour, brain storming session.